-Melbourne may as well re-name this month Free-bruary, because there are 28 days of awesome stuff that won’t cost you a cent.
+Melbourne should re-name this month Free-bruary, because there are 29 days of awesome stuff that won’t cost you a cent.

 National Sustainable Living Festival

 Change your life or even change the world with a visit to the National Sustainable Living Festival.
 The 21st edition has more than 300 events, from talks to workshops, and a new week-long Climate Week program.
 This year’s festival also includes a sustainability marketplace at Queen Victoria Market on the final weekend.
 Explore a tiny house and discover unique recycled plastic designs.
 Enjoy organic, vegan food and connect with local and international groups.
 From 1 to 29 February.